 Luxury Hotels Offer Guests at Least One Very Good Place to Eat

 Even a small boutique hotel should offer its guests a place to eat and, ideally, another place to drink.
 The restaurant and bar should be attractive, with good food.
 Room service must be offered.
 In urban hubs, it should be available 24 hours.

 Hotels should do breakfast right, or not do it at all.
 Many hotels, especially in Europe, include breakfast with the room rate.
 These breakfasts are usually excellent buffets.
 But American hotels that offer complimentary breakfast too often supply only packaged cereals, cottony bagels, and the like.
-Nt a good way to start the day
+Not a good way to start the day.

 Guest Activities and Amenities